Knightshayes Court: The gardens

 The gardens were designed by Edward Kemp but were much simplified in the 1950s and '60s.
 Sir John and Lady Heathcoat-Amory undertook much work in the gardens for which they were both awarded the Royal Horticultural Society's Victoria Medal of Honour.

+They received advice from the American garden designer and writer Lanning Roper, especially on their remodelling of the 19th century bowling green.
 The estate includes a rare stické court dating from 1907.
 Other features include the extensive topiary, specimen trees, rare shrubs and the stables and walled kitchen garden, also by Burges.

 In 2015 the Mid Devon Show was held at Knightshayes Court.

 National Trust

 Knightshayes Court has been in the ownership of the National Trust since 1972 and has been open to the public since 1974.